Operation Downfall: Redeployment

-By mid-1945—when plans for Coronet were being reworked—many other Allied countries had, according to Skates, "offered ground forces, and a debate developed" amongst Western Allied political and military leaders, "over the size, mission, equipment, and support of these contingents".
-Following negotiations, it was decided that Coronet would include a joint Commonwealth Corps, made up of infantry divisions from the Australian, British and Canadian armies.
+By mid-1945—when plans for Coronet were being reworked—many other Allied countries had "offered ground forces, and a debate developed" amongst Western Allied political and military leaders, "over the size, mission, equipment, and support of these contingents".
+Following negotiations, it was decided that Coronet would include a joint Commonwealth Corps, made up of infantry divisions from the Australian, New Zealand, British and Canadian armies.
 Reinforcements would have been available from those countries, as well as other parts of the Commonwealth.
 However, MacArthur blocked proposals to include an Indian Army division because of differences in language, organization, composition, equipment, training and doctrine.
 He also recommended that the corps be organized along the lines of a U.S. corps, should use only U.S. equipment and logistics, and should train in the U.S. for six months before deployment; these suggestions were accepted.

 The British Government suggested that: Lieutenant-General Sir Charles Keightley should command the Commonwealth Corps, a combined Commonwealth fleet should be led by Vice-Admiral Sir William Tennant, and that—as Commonwealth air units would be dominated by the RAAF – the Air Officer Commanding should be Australian.
-However, the Australian government questioned the appointment of an officer with no experience in fighting the Japanese, such as Keightley and suggested that Lieutenant General Leslie Morshead, an Australian who had been carrying out the New Guinea and Borneo campaigns, should be appointed.
+However, the Australian government questioned the appointment of Keightley, an officer with no experience in fighting the Japanese.
+Frederick Shedden suggested that Lieutenant General Leslie Morshead, an Australian who had been carrying out the New Guinea and Borneo campaigns, should be appointed.
 The war ended before the details of the corps were finalized.

+After Italy's official declaration of war on Japan, on 27 July 1945, the Italian head of the Ministry of War, Stefano Jacini was planning to create an "expeditionary force" of 6,000 to 8,000 individuals who'd be sent after 4 months of training (November 1945, coinciding with Operation Downfall) to aid any ground operation by the Allied Forces on Japanese soil and waters whilst being led by an autonomous Italian general which would be decided before the start of the operation by the Italian State.
+Whilst the allies never accepted nor denied this proposal, they did unofficially reject an earlier proposal made by the Chief of Staff of the Italian Air Force who offered send a crew with the following equipment: 2 Bomber and Liaison Wings (72 aircraft) and 3 Fighter and C/B [fighter-bomber] Wings (216 aircraft) fully equipped with material which would have to be supplied by the Allies, suggesting that any Italian desire to join the conflict would have to be autonomous as proposed by the Ministry of War.